SciTe-Community/SciTe/README.md

 Xcode 9.2 or later may be used to build Scintilla on macOS.

-There is no open source version of SciTE for macOS but there is a commercial version available through the App Store.
+There is no open source version of SciTe for macOS but there is a commercial version available through the App Store.

 To build Scintilla, run xcodebuild in the scintilla/cocoa/ScintillaFramework or